Megpoid: Reception

-Gumi initially struggled to build popularity against the Crypton Future Media's Character Vocal series and was considered to be "nothing special" when first released.
+Gumi initially struggled to build popularity against Crypton Future Media's Character Vocal series and was considered to be "nothing special" when first released.
 She was, however, quicker to gain popularity in comparison to Camui Gackpo.

-By 2010, Gumi's popularity was on par with Crypton Future Media's Vocaloids and had out sold her predecessor Camui Gackpo, becoming the most popular and well known non-Crypton Vocaloid.
-In 2011, her usage grew and in a number of weeks she would have even more songs in the top 100 rankings than some of the Crypton Future Media vocalists.
+By 2010, Gumi's popularity was on par with Crypton Future Media's Vocaloids and had out-sold her predecessor Camui Gackpo, becoming the most popular and well-known non-Crypton Vocaloid.
+In 2011, her usage grew, and in several weeks, she would have even more songs in the top 100 rankings than some of the Crypton Future Media vocalists.
 In January 2015, a popularity poll was released, confirming Gumi was the second most popular Vocaloid of 2015 on Niconico.

-Gumi has so far over 300 known songs and one of her songs titled "モザイクロール (Mozaik Role)", by DECO*27, is considered one of her most popular songs with over 10,000,000 views on Nico Nico.
+Gumi has so far over 300 known songs, and one of her songs, titled "モザイクロール (Mozaik Role)", by Deco*27, is considered one of her most popular songs with over 10,000,000 views on Nico Nico.

 Concerning Gumi's age, during the Extend, Noboru once tweeted that there was a rough age preferred for Gumi, set around the teenage years.
 However, no official age was ever given to Gumi in her various designs.
-When writing about the Extend, it was noted the voice could be considered 'extensions' of the age conceptualized for Gumi.
+When writing about the Extend, it was noted that the voice could be considered 'extensions' of the age conceptualized for Gumi.

 Marketing

 Manga/anime

-Gumi has appeared in several manga based series.
+Gumi has appeared in several manga-based series.
 The bi-monthly Vocaloid magazine, Comic@loid, has released some titles, and others have not been released yet.
 The released titles include Mozaik Role, Kiritorisen, Shiryoku Kensa, Setsuna Trip, Ringo Uri no Utakata Shoujo, and Yowamushi Montblanc.

 Another manga is Gumi from Vocaloid which ran from 2013 to 2014.
 This particular manga is not based on a specific song, but rather on Gumi's adventures as a Vocaloid.